XavierChanth/neomux/README.md

 # neomux

+> Turns out there's already a plugin that solves the main reason I personally
+> had for creating this project `tmux-plugins/continuum`, I'm moving on to
+> other things.
+Maybe I will unarchive this idea in the future.

 This project intends to embed a Lua configuration interface into tmux.
 Stay tuned for more progress, and leave a star, it lets me know if this project would be useful to you!